Can I Become a Nurse at 50+? Age and Nursing School

 Second, you’ll learn that in your favorite area of nursing, there are a variety of sub-specialties that are appealing and outside the acute care setting.
 For example, a medical nurse can branch into hospice or home health.
 A mental health nurse can specialize in dementia care.
 A nurse who loves technology can become an informatics specialist.
 Nurses who need a regular work schedule may prefer to work in quality improvement and compliance.
 The possibilities are practically endless!

-Nursing as a second career: It’s a thing
+Doing it as a second career is a thing

 The average age of employed RNs is 50, so you won’t only be working with nurses who have barely reached the drinking age.
 AARP states that second careers after age 50 is part of “older age revolution.”
 One study shows that 40 percent of people working at age 62 had changed careers after they turned 55.